refugeducare/SAM---School-Attendance-Monitor/production/SAM_v_1.1/doc/SAM_serviceManual.md

 Deployment

--- Check the fileID for both files "attendance_" and "base_attendance".
+-- Check the fileID for both files "attendance_" and "base_attendance_".
 -- In file "base_attendance" go to tab "ProgramDATA".
 -- Locate the fileID from URL as is displayed in the browser's address bar.
 The fileID is the part of the URL that uniquely identifies the file.
 Example: in the URL: